iXerxes/OSTWButtonHandler/README.md

 - Precision - Tracking the hold length is accurate up to about ~15-30ms.
 Ping doesn't seem to play much of a part in this either.

 ### Multi-Clicks
 Multi-Clicks track when a button is pressed multiple times in quick succession.
 You can use this to trigger different events with the same button.
-Similar to how single and double click works.
+Similar to how a single and double click works.
 The default is set to 300ms.
-Presses within ~300ms are tracked as a multi-click.
+Presses within ~300ms of each other are tracked as a multi-click.

 ___